 To arrive at the desired output voltage, there is a discrete error amplifier which compares the output voltage with a voltage reference (the green diode) and drives the output darlington.
 Key here is to also filter the supply voltage for the error amplifier.
 As any ripple and noise left over will find its way, even when attenuated, into the output.

-Below is the error amplifier in more detail:
+The error amplifier in detail:

 The supply voltage for this stage is filtered by R11 (330 Ohm) and C11 (470uF).
 This will result in a 1Hz corner frequency.
 Resulting in a -40dB pre-ripple rejection at the 100Hz first harmonic.
 An extra benefit is that this supply DC voltage does not have the larger saw tooth.
 For example at full load the RAW DC ripple can be peak tot peak 1 Volt or so.
 In the error amplifier this will be only 10mV.
 The supply current is roughly 5mA so you loose 1,5 volt here.
 This is a compromise between amount of filtering and losing voltage control headroom – later more on this – You can also increase C11 but somehow I could not measure a huge impact.
 Nice is the slow start of the PSU by doing this.
 But I leave it with 470uF to be honest.